keldrom/OIDv4_ToolKit/README.md

    ```

 # Use the Toolkit to download
+The toolkit permit the download of your dataset in the folder you want (`Dataset`as default).
+The folder can be imposed with the argument
+`--Dataset` so you can make different dataset with different options inside.
-As previously mentioned, there are different available options that can be exploted.
+As previously mentioned, there are different available options that can be exploited.
 Let's see some of them.

 ## Download different classes in separated folders
 Firstly, the toolkit can be used to download classes in separated folders.
 The argument `--classes` accepts a list of classes.